 - Balancing cell phones: Use proper manners when on your cell phone, such as keeping phone calls and text messages short when you are in public with friends.

 Classroom and Job Behavior

 Much of the etiquette rules for the workplace also apply to the classroom.
 For example, there is a hierarchy where the teacher plays a role similar to a boss and the students are in a position that coworkers often are.
 Learning proper behavior in the classroom helps develop skills in the workplace when teenagers are ready to get a job.
 Here are some behaviors to keep in mind:

-Acknowledge others.
-Never take credit for someone else’s work.
-Not only is it rude, it makes you look unprofessional when it comes to coming up with ideas of your own.
+- Acknowledge others: Never take credit for someone else’s work.
+Not only is it rude, but it also makes you look unprofessional when it comes to coming up with ideas of your own.
 By the same token, when someone receives an award, be the first to offer your congratulations.
 It shows that you are a team player, and it will make others respect you even more in the classroom and on the job.

 - Dress appropriately: Follow school and work dress code.
 Doing otherwise can be distracting and get you into all kinds of trouble.

 - Job interview rules: Ensure to follow general interview etiquette tips when interviewing for a job.
 This will make you stand out as a viable candidate and have the employer look at you with respect.